Fair housing is an important concept for all adults living in the U.S. to understand.

 Fair Housing Act of 1968

-Before this act was put into law, people had experienced discrimination when searching for housing.
-People were unfairly denied opportunities for housing based upon circumstances beyond their control.
+Before this act was passed, people had experienced discrimination when searching for housing.
+They were unfairly denied opportunities for housing based on circumstances beyond their control.
 The Fair Housing Act built upon previous laws by prohibiting discrimination concerning the sale, rental, and financing of housing based on race, religion, national origin, and sex.

-Citizens are also safeguarded further by state and local laws, which often provide broader coverage and prohibit discrimination based on additional classes not covered by federal law.
+State and local laws also safeguard citizens, often providing broader coverage and prohibiting discrimination based on additional classes not covered by federal law.

-This means that Virginia has its own specific Fair Housing rules and regulations that must be abided by for any real estate transactions.
+This means that Virginia has its own specific Fair Housing rules and regulations that must be followed for real estate transactions.

 Expanding on the Fair Housing Act